allanhortle/melbourneevangelicalchurch.com.au/about/index.markdown

 ---

 <img class="l-left avatar" src="/res/img/people/allan.jpg" height="60">
 __Allan Hortle__ is a member of the board.
-He's married to Fiona.
-Allan grew up in Melbourne and works in the inner city suburbs. <br>
+He's married to Fiona and works as a UI Designer in Richmond.
+Allan grew up in Tasmania and loves Jesus, the internet and computer games with names ending in craft. <br>

 ---

 <img class="l-left avatar" src="/res/img/people/ross.jpg" height="60">
 __Ross Taylor__ is a member of the board.
-Ross grew up in Melbourne and works in the inner city suburbs.
+Ross grew up in Melbourne and works in learning and technology.
+He likes coffee and street photography.